Sandeepkasiraju98/AWS-Serverless-Image-Analyzer/README.md

 ### ✅ Example:
 If you upload an image called `cat.jpg`, you’ll also see a file like:

+### cat.jpg_results.txt

+This file will contain the detected objects and their confidence levels.

+---

+### ✅ Why This Is Cool:
+- You automatically store detection results for future reference.
+- No extra AWS services needed—it's all inside S3 and Lambda!
 ---

 ## 💡 Author: